update MTK baseband

 I'm the owner of phone with MTK Helio P35 (MT6765V/WA), manufacturer will not update any more OS, can I somehow update baseband, does anyone know if MTK baseband are compatible between MTK chipsets, is SnapDragon less vulnerable than MTK.

-RE: update MTK baseband - Added by Jack K about 1 month ago
+RE: update MTK baseband - Added by Jack K over 1 year ago

 Firstly, the Replicant project doesn't recommend nonfree firmware.
 On Replicant supported devices the modem firmware(s) permanently reside in a partition on the device, and so Replicant merely uses the modem firmware(s) provided by the device.
 The Replicant project doesn't source them from elsewhere.
 If they were free, Replicant would likely build them from source.